department-of-veterans-affairs/va.gov-team/products/find-a-va-form/initiatives/centralized-forms-iteration.md

 ## Outcome Summary

 The goals of this iteration are
-- to create a centralized place for all digitized forms that eliminates the need to categorize them by benefit
+- to create a centralized place for all digitized forms and form-related tasks (i.e. form search, pdf download, pdf upload, online completion)
+- to eliminate the need to categorize by benefit or create unique spaces (i.e. /supporting-forms-for-claims/) for each new group of forms
 - to eliminate the duplication of content that exists for benefit applications between the form detail page (about pg), the how to apply page, and the introduction pages of the online forms
 - to reduce the number of pages fighting for search ranking
 - to allow for growth of and wider contribution to the digital forms space